 In most places, marijuana possession is classified as a misdemeanor—at least at first offense.
 This could lead to paying a maximum $1000 fine and spending up to 1 year in jail.
 At second offense, marijuana possession is penalized with up to $2500 in fines and a maximum 2 years in jail.
 The crime is often upgraded to a felony at third and subsequent offenses.
 A marijuana possession felony charge can result in up to $5000 in fines and a maximum of 30 years imprisonment.

 Certain areas impose stricter penalties based on the amount of marijuana found in an individual’s person.
-According to the website of Kyle Sampson, Attorney at Law, punishment in Texas will vary depending on the weight of marijuana found in a person’s possession.
+Punishment in Texas will vary depending on the weight of marijuana found in a person’s possession.
 Having 4 ounces or less is considered a misdemeanor and is punished with a maximum $2000 fine and 1 year of jail time.
 Anything more than 4 ounces is already considered a felony.
 The steepest felony punishment requires 5 to 99 years of imprisonment and up to $50,000 in fines.
 Sometimes, convicted felons can also be sentenced in prison for life.
 For more information consult with a criminal defense expert.

 Read More »